Frequently Asked Questions

 9. What is the LIGHT Center?

 The LIGHT Center is located on the Eureka Campus.
 Students named the LIGHT Center Learning Integrating Guidance with High Technology in Fall 1997 after describing the experience they have when they understand a concept, as it being like the "light" goes on.
-The LIGHT Center is located in building T90, behind the bookstore.
+The LIGHT Center is located in the Student Services building, with it's entrance facing the dorms.
 There are 2 classes offered through the LIGHT Center.

 - Guidance 143 (Introduction to Learning Disabilities) is the course students take in order to be tested for a learning disability.
 They must have a DSPS Counselor/Advisor referral to take this class.